OpenNebula/docs/source/open_cluster_deployment/networking_setup/openvswitch.rst

 OpenNebula Configuration
 ================================================================================

-The VLAN ID is calculated according to this configuration option of :ref:`/etc/one/oned.conf <oned_conf>`:
+The VLAN ID is calculated according to this configuration option :ref:`/etc/one/oned.conf <oned_conf>`:

 .. code::